zillonaorg/Welcome/docs/vim_exercise-1.md

 * **Create a File:**

   Open a terminal and navigate to your desired directory.
-Create a new file named `practice.txt` using VIM: `vim practice.txt`
+Create a new file named `practice.txt` using VIM: `vi practice.txt`

 * **Enter Insert Mode:**